Supporting People with Disabilities

 Click the link and view OPM's Selective Placement Program Coordinator Directory.

-If you have questions about Reasonable Accommodation, contact Mr. William Hayes at 256-450-4303, or e-mail email@example.com.
+If you have questions about Reasonable Accommodation, contact the Disability Program Manager at 256-450-4303, or e-mail email@example.com.
 We will be happy to help you.

 Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. §794d)

 Section 508 of the Rehabilitation Act (Section 508) requires all electronic and information technology (also referred to as information and communication technology or ICT) that is developed, procured, maintained, or used by a federal agency to be accessible to people with disabilities.
 Examples of ICT include web sites, telephones, multimedia devices, and copiers.
 Access available to individuals with disabilities must be comparable to access available to others.
 Standards for Section 508 compliance are developed and maintained by the United States Access Board.
 Further information about the Access Board's standards and Section 508 generally may be found at https://www.section508.gov

 If you have questions about the Missile Defense Agency (MDA) Section 508 program supporting ICS, e-mail firstname.lastname@example.org For information about filing a complaint against the MDA under Section 508, contact the Office of Equal Opportunity and Diversity Management at (256) 313-9659.
 To file a complaint against another agency, contact that agency's Section 508 Coordinator.
 Contact information for Section 508 Coordinators may be found at https://www.section508.gov/508-coordinator-listing.

 Architectural Barriers Act of 1968 (42 U.S.C. §§ 4151--57)